rimutaka/posts/anatomy-of-failed-validation/readme.md

 ## Red flags and self-deception

 Validation is not about proving that something will work.
 You can only prove that by "doing it".
 It is easier to [invert our model](https://fs.blog/2013/10/inversion/) to try to falsify the assumptions it is based on.
+The inversion won't guarantee project success, but it will save us from a predictable failure.

 Some red flags popped up as soon as I started writing the pitch deck.
 We tend to dismiss those warning signs that something's off as minor issues.
 After all, we want the idea to succeed, so we kind of ignore them, until the reality comes back to bite us.
 Let's not make that mistake ever again.